Wagner Human Services Paraprofessional Certificate Program

 - Completion of Peer Counseling requirements

-- Regular attendance and participation at an approved field work assignment from October through June of the second year
+- Regular attendance and participation at an approved field work assignment

 - Successful completion of all written and oral assignments